 The oats plant is a cereal, originally from Asia and Northern Europe, that has adapted to thrive in temperate regions, although its natural habitat consisted of the wetter, cooler areas.
 This has led to oats becoming a staple food throughout the world, with many countries being so reliant on the crop that a global oat failure would mean they would not be able to survive a year.

-Oats Medicinal Properties
+Oat Medicinal Properties

 Health Benefits of Oats

-The oat grain is not only a staple food all over the world, but it is used for a variety of medicinal purposes.
+The oat grain is not only a staple food all over the world, but it is also used for a variety of medicinal purposes.
 Some of the most well-known health benefits of oats are:

 Lowering cholesterol.
 Oats' anti-inflammatory and antioxidant properties help maintain cholesterol levels on check, thus preventing cardiovascular diseases.